Wildsong/docker-ArcGISWebAppBuilder/README.md

 If you have altered anything in there or added extra custom or 3rd party widgets, it's up to you to preserve them.

-Warning: WABDE tries to update widgets in apps when it's started, if you have an old app with standard widgets WABDE will overwrite them.
-It's up to you to manage any code you change.

 ## Running WABDE